aws/jsii/gh-pages/content/compiler-and-rosetta-maintenance.md

 [RFC-374]: https://github.com/aws/aws-cdk-rfcs/blob/rmuller/jsii-version-unlock/text/0374-jsii-ts-version.md

 Starting with the `5.0.x` release of `jsii` and `jsii-rosetta`, we are using a new versioning strategy for these two tools.
-Going forward we will closely follow new TypeScript compiler releases with new `jsii` and `jsii-rosetta` releases going forward, enabling the entire jsii developer community to adopt new TypeScript syntax & benefit from bug fixes and performance enhancements brought into the TypeScript compiler, while retaining the ability control the timeline of these upgrades.
+Going forward we will closely follow new TypeScript compiler releases with new `jsii` and `jsii-rosetta` releases, enabling the entire jsii developer community to adopt new TypeScript syntax & benefit from bug fixes and performance enhancements brought into the TypeScript compiler, while retaining the ability control the timeline of these upgrades.